antikmozib/Dupe-Clear/README.md

 ## Installing

+### Windows

-Windows: Download and run the setup program and follow its instructions.
+Download and run the setup program and follow its instructions.

 ## Building

 Open the .sln file in Visual Studio 2022 or later, and press F5.
 `DupeClear.Desktop` must be set as the startup project to run the application.